 Questioning Our Stewardship of Alaska's Wildlife

 The following report shows the results of Intensive Management with "wolf control" in Upper Koyukuk Management Area within Game Management Unit 24B in Alaska.
-This predation control program was authorized by the Alaska Board of Game under 5 AAC 92.124 (c) Never do I use use graphic images in my work, however this information is equally … Continue reading Alaska’s Intensive Predator Management: The Shocking Reality
+This predation control program was authorized by the Alaska Board of Game under 5 AAC 92.124 (c) Note: The criteria for "success" with this program is a harvest of 35-40 moose … Continue reading Alaska’s Intensive Predator Management: The Shocking Reality

 This, my friends, is the grand finale, our final hope in stopping animal cruelty from resuming on our National Wildlife Refuges in Alaska.

 This is a continuation of our first page of tweets to Stop #HJResolution69.
 If you have not sent off the first set of tweets they can be located here.
 Between the two sheets, we have 352 tweets.
 For ease of tweeting follow these instructions: Close your twitter window and open this post on your browser, do … Continue reading Tweet4Wolves Page Two: Stop H.J.Resolution 69